-(b) determine that the child's condition does not present an emergency, in which case the investigation of the emergency report shall be conducted in the same manner and in the same timeframe as investigation of non-emergency reports (set forth in 110 CMR 4.27).

-4.27: Investigation of Non-Emergency Reports
+4.25: Response to Non-Emergency Reports

-(1) The investigation shall include a viewing of the child who is the subject of the report and a visit to the home of the child who is the subject of the report both of which shall occur within three working days after the screening decision.
-(See 110 CMR 4.27(3) for procedures when an individual or family refuses to permit a viewing of the child.)
-The investigator may waive the visit to the home of the child in appropriate circumstances (for example, if the abuse alleged occurred outside the child's home in a day care facility and if the child is viewed at the day care facility).
-The investigation shall include a determination of the name, age, and condition of other children in the same household.
-The Department will ensure that the investigation includes the linguistic capacity and cultural knowledge needed to perform a fair and comprehensive investigation of the reported child and family.
+(1) The response shall include a viewing of the child who is the subject of the report and a visit to the home of the child who is the subject of the report both of which shall occur within three working days after the receipt of the report.
+(See 110 CMR 4.25(3) for procedures when an individual or family refuses to permit a viewing of the child.)
+The response worker may waive the visit to the home of the child in appropriate circumstances (for example, if the abuse alleged occurred outside the child's home in a child care facility and if the child is viewed at the child care facility).
+The response shall include a determination of the name, age, and condition of other child(ren) in the same household.
+The Department will ensure that the response includes the linguistic capacity and cultural knowledge needed to perform a fair and comprehensive response of the reported child(ren) and family.

+(2) The response shall include:

+interviewing the reporter;

+checking and reviewing Department files and the Central Registry;

+if not completed during screening, conducting CORI, SORI, and national history criminal database checks on:

+any caregiver alleged to be responsible for the abuse or neglect;

+the parent(s) of the reported child(ren);

+any other person age 15 or older who is a member of the reported child(ren)’s household or is otherwise connected to the response,

+contacting local law enforcement for activity to the home, if not completed during screening;

+requesting records from another state child welfare agency if aware of prior family involvement, and if not requested during screening;

+utilizing other search tools, if needed, to gather information to inform the response decision;

-(2) The investigation shall include consulting with the reporter, checking Department files and the Central Registry, arranging medical examination(s) where appropriate, and making any collateral contacts necessary to obtain reliable information which would corroborate or disprove the reported incident and the child's condition.
+arranging medical examination(s) where appropriate;

+making any collateral contacts necessary to obtain reliable information which would corroborate or disprove the reported incident and the child's condition.
 In the course of making such collateral contacts, Department social workers may disclose sufficient information about the child(ren) and the family as is reasonably necessary to investigate the allegations made in the 51A report.
-However, the parent(s) or caretaker(s) of the reported child, the reported child him/herself, and the reporter, are to be considered the primary sources of information.
-Parents and other individuals living in the home are visited a minimum of one time, the initial visit occurs in the home within three working days after the screening decision.
+However, the parent(s) or caretaker(s) of the reported child, the reported child him/herself, and the reporter, are to be considered the primary sources of information;

+visiting and interviewing the parents and other individuals living in the home a minimum of one time, the initial visit occurs in the home within three working days after the receipt of the report.
 Any parent or parent substitute living out of the home, who can be located, is contacted a minimum of one time.
-The nature of the contact is determined by the investigator and supervisor.
+The nature of the contact is determined by the response worker and supervisor;